Mashouda

 The Mashouda or Meshuda was the Algerian fleet flagship of admiral Raïs Hamidou during the Second Barbary War.
 Commodore Stephen Decatur Jr. of the United States Navy captured her in June 1815 at the Battle off Cape Gata.
 This created a favorable American position from which to bargain with the Dey of Algiers.

-Lloyd's List reported that the Algerian frigate Mezoura, which had been under the command of the Algerine admiral, had arrived at Carthagena on 20 June 1815 as a prize to Decatur's squadron.
-The newspaper also reported that Decatur's squadron had run another Algerian frigate onshore near Carthagena.
+Lloyd's List reported that the Algerian frigate Mezoura, which had been under the command of the Algerine admiral, had arrived at Cartagena on 20 June 1815 as a prize to Decatur's squadron.
+The newspaper also reported that Decatur's squadron had run another Algerian frigate onshore near Cartagena.